wserafin/hello-world-jms-openshift/README.md

         oc new-app --template=hello-world-jms-receiver

 1. Use your browser to check the status of your services.
-You should see three applications, each with one pod.
+You should see three services ("applications") in the overview, each with one pod.

 ## Exercising the application